igoramadas/cloudflare-allowme/README.md

 # Cloudflare AllowMe

-A pratical, highly configurable Node.js service / tool to automatically manage a list of allowed IPs in your Cloudflare's zone firewall.
+A practical, highly configurable Node.js service / tool to automatically manage a list of allowed IPs in your Cloudflare's zone firewall.
 Very useful if you self-host and want to protect services like Home Assistant, Plex, WordPress etc.

 - [How does it work](#how-does-it-work)
 - [Setup guide](#setup-guide)